The Rise in Design Led Disabled Washrooms

 Royal Institute of British Architects

-Armitage Shanks, a name synonymous with stylish washroom design, have pushed forth into transforming the accessible wash space with its new Silk Black Doc-M pack.
-These Doc-M packs deliver washrooms with all the items they need to comply with Document-M of Building Regulations in the UK.
-A complete kit of grab rails, full height toilet pan, wash basin and specific criteria for the tap controls.
-They’ve been a convenient choice for many architects and commercial washroom installers, but with this new line from Armitage Shanks, the room begins to look a little less clinical, and a little more luxe.
+Armitage Shanks, a name synonymous with stylish washroom design, has pushed the boundaries of accessible wash space design with its new Silk Black Doc-M pack.
+These Doc-M packs provide washrooms with everything needed to comply with Document M of the UK Building Regulations.
+A complete kit of grab rails, a full-height toilet pan, a wash basin, and specific criteria for the tap controls.
+They’ve been a convenient choice for many architects and commercial washroom installers, but with this new line from Armitage Shanks, the room begins to look a little less clinical and a little more luxe.

 We have sharp lines, rails that overshoot the wall mount - something we have seldom seen in disabled washrooms until now.
-There’s an elegant matte finish to the metalwork that is followed through with the washbasin waste trap, toilet seat and brush.
+There’s an elegant matte finish to the metalwork, carried through to the washbasin waste trap, toilet seat, and brush.
 To say it has been a popular choice with clients is an understatement.

-Meanwhile, Ideal Standard have also stepped forward with its Contour Freedom Disabled Shower Pack.
-With chrome, grey and silk black finishes, the same clean lines and domestic driven finish is given to the accessible shower pack.
-Grab rails that look like they belong in high-end hotels, fold down seats that have a chic finish and a distinguished overall feel that is fit for contemporary museums, rather than an outpatient’s hospital clinic.
+Meanwhile, Ideal Standard has also introduced its Concept Freedom Disabled Shower Pack.
+With chrome, grey, and silk black finishes, the accessible shower pack features the same clean lines and a domestically driven finish.
+Grab rails that look like they belong in high-end hotels, fold-down seats that have a chic finish and a distinguished overall feel that is fit for contemporary museums, rather than an outpatient’s hospital clinic.

 The Armitage Shanks Concept Freedom Wall Hung Doc-M Toilet Pack includes a complete set of black grab rails, providing a stylish and modern finish for any disabled toilet room.

-There’s been a change to adapt existing bathrooms in residential buildings, into these modern, design driven accessible wash rooms.
-Before, it was a renovation project for aging home owners, or for properties marketed for those downsizing for later years - which in turn limits the market when it comes to buyers or tenants.
-Now, these bathrooms strike a dynamic balance, delivering easy-on-the-eye aesthetics, appealing to a much broader range of users, and giving a huge usability life at the same time.
+There’s been a change to adapt existing bathrooms in residential buildings into these modern, design-driven accessible washrooms.
+Previously, it was a renovation project for ageing homeowners or for properties marketed to those downsizing in later years, which in turn limits the market for buyers or tenants.
+Now, these bathrooms strike a dynamic balance, delivering easy-on-the-eye aesthetics, appealing to a much broader range of users, and providing a significant usability boost.

-One of the most impactful choices to make in washroom design, is giving consistency through the entire space.
+One of the most impactful choices in washroom design is to ensure consistency throughout the space.
 Options have been somewhat formulaic until recently, stifling integration with the rest of the building.
-With a wider range of options and finishes now available, it’s becoming simpler to bring fluidity through workspaces, hospitality venues like restaurants and hotels, and even in modern academic institutions.
+With a wider range of options and finishes now available, it’s becoming easier to bring fluidity to workspaces, hospitality venues such as restaurants and hotels, and even modern academic institutions.

-Strong bathroom design in Care Homes is essential to ensure the very best care for residents, as well as ensuring that carers are able to do their jobs properly, providing the requisite level of care and reducing the risk of injury.
+Strong bathroom design in Care Homes is essential to ensure the very best care for residents, enable carers to do their jobs properly, provide the requisite level of care, and reduce the risk of injury.

-Key features of any accessible bathroom include Document-T compliant Washroms and contrasting Grab Rails as well as non-slip flooring, such as vinyl or PVC, as well as slip mats in wet rooms and shower cubicles to prevent accidents.
-Avoiding sharp edges can also be useful, so consider basin and drawer shapes to further reduce the risks of harm.
-Taking mobility issues into account is also essential, and it is likely that you will need to install the likes of grab bars and safety rails strategically throughout the space.
+Key features of any accessible bathroom include Document-T compliant Washrooms and contrasting Grab Rails, as well as non-slip flooring, such as vinyl or PVC, and slip mats in wet rooms and shower cubicles to prevent accidents.
+Avoiding sharp edges can also be useful; consider basin and drawer shapes to further reduce the risk of harm.
+Taking mobility issues into account is also essential; you will likely need to install strategically placed grab bars and safety rails throughout the space.

 If you’d like to talk about modern design in accessible wash spaces, feel free to reach out to one of the Commercial Washrooms team on 01202 650900